sophongo/sophdoc/docs/en/admin/kpanda/best-practice/kubean-low-version.md

 - Go to [kubean](https://github.com/kubean-io/kubean) to view the released [artifacts](https://kubean-io.github.io/kubean/en/releases/artifacts/), and choose the specific artifact version based on the actual situation.
-The currently supported artifact versions and their corresponding cluster version ranges are as follows:
+The currently supported artifact versions and their proper cluster version ranges are as follows:

     | Artifact Version | Cluster Range | AI platform Support |